AmeerA0506/SoftDevAA/17_clisql/howto_sqlite3-shell-basics.md

 * We relearned how to ssh into the CSLab
 * Commands are NOT CASE SENSITIVE!!
 * spam ctrl-C to terminate session

+## QCC:
+* what file is created after opening a session? we noticed that if we cat the file, it has undecodable chars